williammcmillan/dsc-extensions-to-linear-models-recap-houston-ds-060319/README.md

 ## Introduction

-This short lesson summarizes the topics we covered in section 24 and why they'll be important to you as a data scientist.
+Congratulations, you've just modeled some complex relationships with interaction terms, polynomials, and regularization!
+Here is a recap of what you learned in this section.

 ## Objectives
 You will be able to:
-* Understand and explain what was covered in this section
-* Understand and explain why this section will help you become a data scientist
+* Critically think about the different ways data scientists add complexity to basic regression models.
+* Determine the right balance between complexity and simplicity through the lens of bias and variance

 ## Key Takeaways

-The key takeaways from this section include:
+This section gave you the chance to learn about techniques whereby you can model non-linear relationships with data.
+It's very rare that real-world problems can be modeled with a simple linear regression, so it's important to get yourself well acquainted with creating new features and selecting the most important ones.

-* An interaction is a particular property of three or more variables, where two or more variables interact in a non-additive manner when affecting a third variable
+* An interaction is a particular property of three or more variables, where two or more variables interact in a non-additive manner when affecting a third variable.
-* Polynomial regression allows for better fitting data that isn't well predicted using a linear model
+* Polynomial regression allows for better fitting data that isn't well predicted using a linear model.
-* The risk of polynomial regressions is that it's easier to overfit data, so it's important to consider the Bias-Variance trade-off
+* The risk of polynomial regressions is that it's easier to overfit data, so it's important to consider the Bias-Variance trade-off and perform proper cross validation.
-* Ridge and lasso regressions are two techniques for making complex models more expensive in the cost fnction, reducing the risk of overfitting
+* Ridge and Lasso regressions are two regularization techniques used for making complex models more expensive in the cost function, reducing the risk of overfitting.
+* Feature Selection is an important component of model building, and it can have a drastic impact on the overall performance of a model.
-* AIC and BIC are techniques for selecting between models
+* AIC and BIC are techniques for selecting between models in a manner that penalizes are more complex.

+## Summary

+Excellent work!
+You learned a substantial amount about different ways to model non-linear relationships.
+You will continue to use and build upon the concepts learned in this section for the rest of your machine learning career.